 For example, in a project, we develop some functionality (sort the employees with their skill set).
-This will be a database query and may take quite a few seconds depending on the load.
-So, there is a performance issue which is very important to consider.
+This will be a database query and may take quite a few seconds, depending on the load.
+So, there is a performance issue that is very important to consider.
 Better to split this as a separate user story.

-But how to find out if the details are in correct proportion or not?
+But how to find out if the details are in the correct proportion or not?

-The reason is that if the information provided by the BA is not sufficient to complete the user story in one iteration, then there will a delay in the project delivery and customer will not be happy.
-Similarly, if the detail is too much then a lot of work in upfront needs to be done and the project delivery will be on time and with the exact functionality which was decided before the start of the sprint more like a waterfall model
+The reason is that if the information provided by the BA is not sufficient to complete the user story in one iteration, then there will a delay in the project delivery, and the customer will not be happy.
+Similarly, if the detail is too much, then a lot of work in upfront needs to be done, and the project delivery will be on time and with the exact functionality which was decided before the start of the sprint more like a waterfall model

-Let us see some examples of user stories which look fine but can be written in a much effective way.
+Let us see some examples of user stories that look fine but can be written in a much more effective way.